tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

 click + drag will not work.
 Previously support for such devices was achieved by using third party patches, but from version 1.6.0 the synaptics driver has native multitouch support (using the mtdev library).
+Note that although the driver registers multiple touches, it does not track individual fingers (as of version 1.7.1) which results in confusing behavior when using physical buttons of a clickpad for drag-and-drop and other gestures.
+You can look into the xf86-input-mtrack driver for better multitouch support.

 To enable other buttons modify the touchpad section in /etc/X11/xorg.conf.d/50-synaptics.conf (or better, of your custom synaptics configuration file prefixed with a higher number):